Menu Search

 The Deputy Returning Officer (DRO) is appointed by a Returning Officer.

 A DRO administers the polling process at Advance polls and on Ordinary Polling Day.
-The DRO reports to the Returning Officer for the electoral district.
+The DRO reports to the Returning Officer.

 DROs are single-day officers.
 On polling day, their job is to provide eligible electors with a ballot and ensure they follow the polling process when casting their ballot.
 When the polls close, they count the ballots and report the results.